hyperledger/toc/project-reports/2024/2024-Q2-Hyperledger-Indy.md

 From the previous quarterly report:

-> See the idea in that came out of the Second Hyperledger Indy Ecosystem Summit:
+> See the idea that came out of the Second Hyperledger Indy Ecosystem Summit:
 >
 > Is there a way for the Hyperledger Foundation to enable a group to collect funds for an open source objective, and the use those funds to enable a code